LOTUS mouthpieces are

 Do you like the sound of a B cup, but have given up because of the limitations of range and endurance?
 We have finally cracked that seemingly impossible code!

 XL cups are especially useful for orchestral players, and we recommend 1XL or 2XL.
 This model maintains a sweet sound with a core, yet is calm and not too shiny in the forte and lower registers.
-It blends in well with the ensemble, and won't cause the conductor to glare at you!
+It blends in with the ensemble and does not cause stares from the conductor!
 They can also easily reproduce articulations in a variety of songs.

 When playing ballads, Chet Baker, or Blue Mitchell with a gentle approach, this mouthpiece provides a very warm, thick, and refined sound.
 Even if you are using a heavy or large bore trumpet, you will immediately get a rich sound with this mouthpiece.